-9.0 Other OU Staff
+9.0 Other Ohio University Staff

 - 9.1 There are two departments on campus that have been trained, equipped, and authorized to conduct limited, minor asbestos operations themselves.
-These include: - 9.1.1 The FM/ Carpet Tile Shop has been prepared to remove asbestos floor tile only. - An "asbestos competent person" must evaluate the job first - These workers are OSHA Class 2 (one material) prepared - All workers must maintain annual asbestos and respirator training requirements as needed - Paperwork must be submitted promptly to the FM/Environmental Services Manager after a project - No jobs requiring containment or mastic removal may be done - 9.1.2 The CNS cabling crew has been prepared to drill minor holes and make minor attachments to asbestos containing materials. - An "asbestos competent person" must evaluate the job first - These workers are OSHA Class 3 prepared - All workers must maintain annual asbestos and respirator training requirements as needed - Maintain records as required
+These include: - 9.1.1 The FM/ESS has been prepared to perform small scale short duration abatement work. (less than 25 square feet or 25 linear feet) - A (1926.1101 (b)) competent person must evaluate the job before any removal - These workers are OSHA Class 1 certified - All workers must maintain annual asbestos and respirator training requirements as needed - Paperwork must be submitted promptly to EHS after a project (and FM/Environmental Services Manager if required) - No "open air" removal to be conducted without a negative exposure assessment. - 9.1.2 The CNS cabling crew has been prepared to drill minor holes and make minor attachments to asbestos containing materials. - An "asbestos competent person" must be made aware of the job first - These workers are OSHA Class 3 (ACM awareness) trained - All workers must maintain annual asbestos and respirator training requirements as needed - Maintain records as required - 9.1.3 Shops authorized to do limited asbestos work are directly responsible for their actions, not exceeding their scope, their records, and other regulatory and program requirements.

-- 9.1.3 Shops authorized to do limited asbestos work are directly responsible for their actions, not exceeding their scope, their records, and other regulatory and program requirements. - 9.1.4 OHIO Facilities Management maintenance personnel are offered asbestos awareness training periodically - 9.1.5 OHIO Facilities Management Custodial and Housekeeping, Foodservice custodial, and Baker Center custodial personnel are required to attend asbestos awareness training annually. - 9.1.6 These employees have been instructed in ways to avoid damaging asbestos-containing materials and what to do if they find disturbances or damage. - 9.2 All OHIO supervisors are responsible and required to make sure they keep adequate records of what OSHA requirements their staff need and make sure their staff meets these training or other requirements.
-Contact EHS if assistance is needed. - 9.3 The OHIO Asbestos Program Staff does not authorize, control, or sanction any work done off the OHIO main campus, in non-university owned buildings, or at the OHIO Regional Campuses.
-Phone consultation is available upon request. - 9.4 In an emergency situation where asbestos contamination is known or suspected: - 9.4.1 Remove the people from the area, close the door, record the names of the people in the area that may know what happened, post a warning sign with contact name and phone number on the door, restrict access to the area, and contact EHS and/or FM/ESS immediately. - 9.4.2 After hours, contact OHIO Campus Safety (OUPD).
+- 9.1.4 OU Facilities Management maintenance personnel are offered asbestos awareness training annually. - 9.1.5 OU Facilities Management Custodial and Housekeeping, Foodservice custodial, and Baker Center custodial personnel are required to attend asbestos awareness training annually. - 9.1.6 These employees have been instructed in ways to avoid damaging asbestos-containing materials and what to do if they find disturbances or damage. - 9.2 All OU supervisors are responsible and required to make sure they keep adequate records of what OSHA requirements their staff need and make sure their staff meets these training or other requirements.
+Contact EHS if assistance is needed. - 9.3 The OU Asbestos Program Staff does not authorize, control, or sanction any work done off the OU main campus, in non-university owned buildings, or at the OU Regional Campuses.
+Phone consultation is available upon request. - 9.4 In an emergency situation where asbestos contamination is known or suspected: - 9.4.1 Remove the people from the area, close the door, record the names of the people in the area that may know what happened, post a warning sign with contact name and phone number on the door, restrict access to the area, and contact EHS and/or FM/ESS immediately. - 9.4.2 After hours, contact OU Campus Safety (OUPD).
 They are open 24 hours a day and have emergency contact numbers for all EHS and FM staff.